juanelas/solidity-types-from-json/README.md

 > - `@juanelas/solidity-types-from-json/dist/esm/index.node`: for Node.js ESM module
 > - `@juanelas/solidity-types-from-json/dist/esm/index.browser`: for browser ESM module
 >
 > If you are coding TypeScript, types will not be automatically detected when using the specific versions.
-You can easily get the types in by creating adding to a types declaration file (`.d.ts`) the following line:
+You can easily get the types in by creating and importing to your TS project a new types declaration file `solidity-types-from-json.d.ts` with the following line:
 >
 > ```typescript
-> declare module '@juanelas/solidity-types-from-json/dist/esm/index.browser' // use the specific file you were importing
+> declare module '@juanelas/solidity-types-from-json/dist/esm/index.browser' // use the specific module file you are importing
 > ```

-You can also download browser ESM, IIFE and UMD bundles directly from the [releases' page](https://github.com/juanelas/solidity-types-from-json/releases) and manually add it to your project, or, if you have already installed `@juanelas/solidity-types-from-json` in your projec.
+You can also download browser ESM, IIFE and UMD bundles directly from the [releases' page](https://github.com/juanelas/solidity-types-from-json/releases) and manually add them to your project.

 ## Usage example